 The contractors working at your house will work with you to minimise any disturbance to your family life, however at times disturbance is unavoidable, so your insurer should chat to you about alternative accommodation.
 When all work is finished, you’ll be asked if you’re happy with the repairs that have been completed before closing the claim.

-If you’re looking for more information on insuring your home against water damage, find out more information on what to do after an incident from our article: https://www.lv.com/home-insurance/existing-customers/claim/escape-of-water
+If you’re looking for more information on insuring your home against water damage, read our guide on what to do if there's a leak in your home.

 This article contains links to other sites, and we're not responsible for the contents of any of these websites.